(2008 Feb blog post)

 Stallone is self-contradictory in this book.

-In one part of the book, Stallone puts down low-carb diets --- based mainly on his intense weight-lifting days, when he wanted lots of carbs for energy.
+In one part of the book, Stallone criticizes low-carb diets --- based mainly on his intense weight-lifting days, when he wanted lots of carbs for energy.

 But, in another part of the book, when he describes wanting to lose weight after he put on a lot of weight to play the part of a fat sheriff in a movie part, he admits to cutting way back on carbs to lose the weight.

 This is a pretty good book with some interesting graphs.
-I will probably put some quotes or illustrations from this book here someday.
+I may put some quotes or illustrations from this book here someday.

 I don't think much of Weil's books.
 He spends too much time on breathing exercises and Asian medicine (adding things to the diet), and not enough time on removing harmful things (like sugar and starch) from one's diet.